 Regular painting or staining keeps the cedar siding cool and attractive.
-Furthermore, cedar siding in Toronto requires painting or resealing at least once a year in order to help it last longer.
+Furthermore, cedar siding in Toronto or Oakville requires painting or resealing at least once a year in order to help it last longer.
 The protective coating also helps to prevent deterioration and discoloration of the siding in Edmonton.

 Cedar can be left in its natural state untreated.
 However, it can be covered with a clear coat by Longhouse specialty.
 The following re-staining steps can be followed:

 - Scrap off the peeling bits and sand the remaining paint with 60-grit paper, then rinse thoroughly.
 The siding can be washed with a mixture of one part of bleach and four parts of water.
 In order to eliminate dust from the surface, you should wipe it off twice with denatured alcohol and clean rags, followed by a brushed-on coat of oil-based primer such as cover-stain.